jstefanis/solid-robotic-project/README.md

 By using move_base package we order the robot to reach the center of the robotic plateau.
 With the help of amcl package the turtlebot moves to the center of the plateau aligned with the first table (the table of pick operation).

-After center is reached, we raise a “True” flag to the topic “center_reached” that visual servoing group is listening to, in order to take control of the robot and perform the visual servoing and precise positioning of the robot in front of the table.
+After center is reached, we raise a `True` flag to the topic `/center_reached` that visual servoing group is listening to, in order to take control of the robot and perform the visual servoing and precise positioning of the robot in front of the table.
 At the same time we start an countdown counter in the case that we don’t receive a message that pick task has finished.
 If the counter has reached zero or we have received a message that pick task has finished, the robot has to perform the second task of autonomous navigation.